The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $15,000

-Another valuable rookie card from the 1948 Leaf Football Set, which is chock full of some great rookies and some harder to find valuable cards.
+This is another valuable rookie card from the 1948 Leaf Football Set, which is chock full of great rookies and some harder-to-find valuable cards.

 walker-leaf

-There are eight cards from the 1948 Leaf Set on this list, making it one of most prized (and expensive) vintage football sets in the hobby.
+This list includes eight cards from the 1948 Leaf Set, making it one of the most prized (and expensive) vintage football sets in the hobby.

-Walker's '48 Leaf Rookie card isn't scarce, as over 200 PSA copies exist, although a Mint copy is tough to come by and valued at $15,000
+Walker’s ’48 Leaf Rookie card isn’t scarce, as over 200 PSA copies exist, although a Mint copy, valued at $15,000, is tough to come by.

-Good to VG copies however can be found quite easily for less than $100; quite a deal for this Hall of Famer.
+However, good to VG copies can be found quite easily for less than $100quite a deal for this Hall of Famer.

 Doak Walker had the shortest career (six seasons) of any player in the Pro Football Hall of Fame, yet his six years as a player were quite remarkable.

-Walker's versatility was one of the reasons for his popularity, with stat lines in rushing, passing, receiving, kickoff returns, punting, and even interceptions.
-In six years, Walker was named All-NFL five times and was selected to five Pro Bowls.
+Walker’s versatility was one reason for his popularity, with stat lines in rushing, passing, receiving, kickoff returns, punting, and even interceptions.
+In six years, Walker was named All-NFL five times and selected to five Pro Bowls.

 1948 Leaf - Bob Waterfield (RC)